 Position the car with the charge port facing the charger

-The iX3's charge port is on the left rear fender.
-Pull into the charging bay so the charger is on your left rear side.
+The iX3's charge port is on the right rear side.
+Pull into the charging bay so the charger is on your right rear side.
 This gives the cable the best reach and the most comfortable angle for plugging in.

 Open the charge port and align the connector

-Press the charge port flap on the left rear fender to open it, or unlock it from iDrive or the My BMW app.
+Press the charge port flap to open it, or unlock it from iDrive or the My BMW app.
 Align the CCS2 or Type 2 connector with the port.
 The flat edge at the top of the connector matches the shape of the port.
 Push in firmly until it clicks.

 Clear any obstructions if the connector will not seat